Wisconsin Assessment Monies (WAM)

 - Contact Gena Larson to discuss your project.

-- Document eligibility as (1) an eligible applicant, and (2) as having an eligible site.
+- Document eligibility as (1) an eligible applicant, and (2) as having an eligible property.

 - If you are a local government or redevelopment authority, prepare a signed municipal resolution (see "Model Documents" below).